vladlpavlov/Pythagoras/README.md

 Pythagoras offers:

-* Persistent function memoization that tracks data dependencies and changes in the functions' code.
+* persistent function memoization that tracks data dependencies and changes in the functions' code;
-* Scalable parallel execution of memoized functions on a local machine or in a distributed environment.
+* scalable parallel execution of memoized functions on a local machine or in a distributed environment;
-* Simple and inexpensive storage-based orchestration backend.
+* simple and inexpensive storage-based orchestration backend.

 ## Usage